nixlang-wiki/nixlang-wiki/faq.md

 If you're looking for a less moderated project you shouldn't have a hard time finding one.
 Let us keep our moderated ones in peace at least.

+## How are you hosting this

+It's hosted as part of the kubernetes cluster initially deployed for https://rime.cx.
+We use traefik as a reverse proxy so we can have a lot of domains for the same cluster.

+You can see uptime info at https://uptime.nixlang.wiki.